ImperialCollegeLondon/pyrealm/source/constrained_arrays.md

 # Constrained Arrays

-Many of the calculations in the `pyrealm` package only make sense for a limited range of inputs and some, such as  `~pyrealm.pmodel.calc_density_h2o`, show numerical instability outside of those ranges.
+Many of the calculations in the `pyrealm` package only make sense for a limited range of inputs and some, such as  {func}`~pyrealm.pmodel.calc_density_h2o`, show numerical instability outside of those ranges.
 The {mod}`~pyrealm.constrained_array` module provides mechanisms to apply and detect constraints.

 ## The {class}`~pyrealm.constrained_array.ConstrainedArray` class

-The {class}`~pyrealm.constrained_array.ConstrainedArray` class provides a mechanism to impose constraints on inputs and to make it easy to detect that a constraint has already been imposed.
+The {class}`~pyrealm.constrained_array.ConstrainedArray` class imposes constraints on an array or numeric input and records that a constraint has been imposed.
 The approach uses masked arrays ({class}`~numpy.ma.core.MaskedArray`) from the `numpy` package to conceal out of range data without deleting it.

 The class of an input can then be easily checked to see if a constraint has already been imposed on the data.